 As we know, Copy Disk feature provided by MiniTool Partition Wizard can also help to transfer OS to SSD with ease.
 Detailed steps are shown here.

-Step 1: Launch this freeware.
+Step 1: Launch MiniTool Partition Wizard.

-The target disk should be large enough to hold all contents on source disk, and you also need to backup all important data on this target disk in advance, because all its data will be deleted.
+The target disk should be large enough to hold all contents on the source disk, and you also need to backup all important data on this target disk in advance, because all its data will be deleted.

 Video tutorial for copying disk